 unzip technastic.zip

 The zip and unzip command remains the same across any other Linux distro.
-The only requirement is that you have the zip unzip command line tool installed on your Linux system.
+The only requirement is to have the zip unzip command line tool on your Linux system.

 Steps to Zip & Unzip Files from File Explorer (GUI)

-Zipping and unzipping files via the command line is really easy on Ubuntu.
-But doing so via the default Nautilus file manager is even easier.
-Alternatively, you can also try Dolphin File Manager on Ubuntu.
+Zipping and unzipping files via the command line is easy on Ubuntu.
+However, doing so via the default Nautilus file manager is even easier.
+Alternatively, you can try Dolphin File Manager on Ubuntu.

 Zip files